ashuta03/automatic_skew_correction_using_corner_detectors_and_homography/README.md

-# Skew Correction Using Corner Detectors and Homography
+# Automatic Skew Correction Using Corner Detectors and Homography

 The python file contains a skew corrector for rectangle-like objects.
 I have used the skew corrector on two types images
 - Type 1: smooth with no interfering background